Vancouver, Washington: Downtown revitalization

 The Fort Vancouver Regional Library District opened a new library on C Street at Evergreen Boulevard in 2011.
 Future plans on C Street include a new Marriott hotel and roughly 250 new condominiums.

-Significant urban scale development since 2015 in the Vancouver Downtown area visually changed the city skyline.
+Government

+Vancouver relies on a council–manager form of government composed of seven city council members including a non-partisan mayor's office.
+The mayor and council members serve four year terms.
+As is common in council-manager municipal government, the council oversees legislative issues such as local ordinances, while executive and administrative leadership is carried out by a city manager hired by the council.
+Vancouver also serves as the seat of Clark County and its associated county manager and council.

 Arts and culture

 In the early 2000s, Vancouver began seeing a revitalization of the local arts scene and cultural events.
 In 2010 there was a movement among local artists to form cooperatives and meet with established local gallery owners for a monthly forum known as "Art Conversations".
 Many of Vancouver's art galleries are located in downtown Vancouver, and in 2014, the City Council formally designated an "Arts District" in the downtown core.

 The Kiggins Theatre located within the Downtown Vancouver Art District, was built in 1936 by architect Day Hillborn.
 It was named for J.P.
 Kiggins, an entrepreneur and politician who cut a swath through town in the early 20th century, serving as Vancouver's mayor for 15 non-consecutive years between 1908 and 1935.
 It was renovated and reopened in 2011 as an independent film and community event venue.

 The Vancouver Symphony Orchestra first formed in the late 1970s.
 Conducted and directed by Dr. Salvadore Brotons, the Symphony regularly performs concerts.